University of Tennessee Logo

 University of Tennessee Emblem

-The University of Tennessee has two official fonts, sans serif and sans serif.
-It uses the Gotham typeface for business documents, internal and external correspondence, academic documents, and anything related to academic work.
+The University of Tennessee has two official fonts, sans serif and sans ser: Gotham and Georgiaface, for business documents, internal and external correspondence, academic documents, and anything related to academic work.
 The second one is Georgia, which is also used in the Idénique.
 It refers to the recommended options when it is necessary to demonstrate the high importance of university attributes.

 The main UT colors are Pantone 151, orange, and white.
 A smoky gray, close to a graphite shade (Pantone 426), is also used.
 They were chosen in 1889 by Charles Moore, who ran the university’s athletic association.
 The combination was inspired by the orange and white daisies that grew on the university’s site, Barbara Hill.
-In 1892 this palette was canceled due to student dissatisfaction.
-However, they couldn’t suggest anything suitable to replace it, so a day later, the original palette was approved back.
+In 1892, this palette was canceled due to student dissatisfaction.
+However, they couldn’t suggest anything suitable to replace it, so the original was approved a day later.